ervandew/eclim/src/doc/content/vim/java/hierarchy.rst

         public class AbstractCommand
           public interface Command

-Inner classes / interface are also supported.
+Inner classes / interfaces are also supported.
 Just place the cursor on the inner class / interface before calling **:JavaHierarchy**.

 While you are in the hierarchy tree buffer, you can jump to the type under the